nair0lf32/nair0lf32.github.io/README.md

 # nair0lf32.github.io

-My personnal page.
-(I just wanted to try github pages).
+My personnal website. (wanted to try github pages).
-Used a free bootstrap template for css and not really much of javascript.
+Made with a free bootstrap template for css and a bit of vanilla javascript.

-I am currently planning on remaking this with a better approach as my portfolio website.
+Its my cool personal space and I am gonna add more and more pages and links of my other projects to it.